-I want victims to report receiving an excellent

-service from Gwent supported by funding from my office.
-None of this can be achieved without an effective iustice system, which is why I will work together with partners to strive for a justice system that works for victims, witnesses and the wider public.
+I want victims to report receiving an excellent service from Gwent Police officers and staff, supported by funding from my office.
+None of this can be achieved without an effective justice system, which is why I will work together with partners to strive for a justice system that works for victims, witnesses and the wider public.

-Together, we can keep victims informed, support them with their needs. and deliver fair and effective justice for them.
+Together, we can keep victims informed, support them with their needs, and deliver fair and effective justice for them.
+The focus must be on victims, solving crimes, outcomes at court Torfaen resident